 When weight is applied to rope, various factors come into play.
 These factors dictate whether it is a dynamic load or a static load.

 Ropes popular for climbing (like the manila or nylon 3-strand ropes) are often tied or secured to horizontal surfaces like tree branches or interior steel beams, to create a vertical climbing rope.
-This attachment point must be inspected prior to each climb to ensure it is a safe and intact.
+This attachment point must be inspected prior to each climb to ensure it is safe and intact.
 Any knots or splices on the rope are subject to wear or environmental deterioration.
 Be sure to inspect these areas for any hazardous conditions that could create an unsafe attachment point.
 Make sure you inspect the rope before each climb to make sure the rope itself is intact and in good condition.
 This applies to rope used outdoors OR indoors.

 Working at height for both professional and recreational tree climbing requires specific training.
 DO NOT attempt this activity without proper training and guidance from an experienced professional in this industry.